hbd-fastapi/fill_allocation_system/README.md

 # FILL ALLOCATION SYSTEM
-> This is fill allocations system based on microservices written and fastapi and dockerized.
+> This is fill allocation system based on microservices written in python using fastapi and docker.
 The idea is to spread incoming fills accoridingly to given percentages.

 ## Table of Contents
 - [FILL ALLOCATION SYSTEM](#fill-allocation-system)